Netcracker/KubeMarine/documentation/Installation.md

       certificate:
         cert: ""
         key: ""
-      # HostPorts are enabled by default only if services.loadbalancer.target_backend is envoy,
+      # HostPorts are enabled by default when balancer nodes exist,
-      # in this case hostPorts will be equal to LB target_ports.
+      # using services.loadbalancer.target_ports.envoy_http/envoy_https.
       # HostPorts also could be enabled and configured explicitly.
       hostPorts:
         http: 0